-In the FVF- non-endodermal compartment, generally fewer genes seem to be regulated as compared to the FVF+ endodermal epithelial compartment (Figure 3b, d).
+In the FVF- non-endodermal compartment, generally fewer genes seem to be regulated as compared to the FVF+ endodermal epithelial compartment (Fig. 3b, d).
 The miRNA pathway (Drosha, Ago1 and several miRNAs) and chromatin regulation (Smarcc2, Smarca4, Med12, Med23) seems similarly regulated at early stages of pancreas development.
 At later stages between E14.5-15.5, different ligands of the Wnt-, Tgfβ- and Fgf-signaling cascades are activated (Wnt4, Fgf7, Gdf10), suggesting that autocrine and paracrine signaling takes place between the two tissue compartments.
 Results of temporal progression analysis implicate that during pancreatic progenitor differentiation, morphogenesis and lineage allocation the major developmental regulatory signaling pathways are differentially regulated to remodel the epigenetic and genetic landscape of progenitor cells.

+2.5.
 Mechanistic understanding of pancreatic development

 To illustrate, how the transcriptional profile of the secondary transition can be interrogated, we posed questions advancing the understanding of further mechanisms governing early pancreatic development.
-First we were interested if epithelial cells during secondary transition undergo a classical EMT.
+First we were interested if epithelial cells during the secondary transition undergo a classical EMT.
 This is still controversial, as a valid alternative option is the delamination of ductal epithelial progenitors committing to the "pseudo-epithelial" endocrine cells that form the islet of Langerhans (Kesavan et al., 2014).
-To investigate timing and location of EMT during secondary transition we analyzed expression of the master transcription factors (TFs) Snai1/2, Twist1 and Zeb1/2 (Figure 3e).
+To investigate timing and location of EMT during the secondary transition we analyzed expression of the master transcription factors (TFs) Snai1/2, Twist1 and Zeb1/2 (Fig. 3e).
 Snai1/2 and Zeb1/2 are highly expressed in the non-endodermal mesenchymal compartment between E12.5 and E15.5.
 Surprisingly, in the endodermal compartment we observe only a slight and transient up-regulation of Snai2 and Zeb2 at E13.5 suggesting that classical EMT is not a main driver of endocrine lineage allocation.

 Another intriguing question is when and how the Insulin promoter is induced in the endocrine population and are GWAS or MODY gene products involved in the regulation?
-We first analyzed the expression of annotated T1D and T2D GWAS hits during pancreas development (Figure S3).
-Interestingly, a great majority of potential diabetes disease genes is expressed during pancreas development in the non-endodermal or endodermal compartment with a subset correlating with the onset of insulin expression.
-The Insulin1 and 2 genes become highly expressed in the FVF+ epithelial compartment at E14.5 (Figure 3f).
+We first analyzed the expression of annotated T1D and T2D GWAS hits during pancreas development (Fig. S3).
+Interestingly, a great majority of potential diabetes disease genes is expressed during pancreas development in the nonendodermal or endodermal compartment with a subset correlating with the onset of insulin expression.
+The Insulin 1 and 2 genes become highly expressed in the FVF+ epithelial compartment at E14.5 (Fig. 3f).
 To understand the transcriptional regulation, we interrogate gene expression of Ins2 promoter regulating TFs.
 In addition to known and MODY TFs, we studied TF binding sites on the Ins2 promotor (-342 to +50 bp relative to the transcriptional start site) (TSS) (Whelan et al., 1989).
 In a homology-based screen, we identified a TF module of the two TF families MAF and AP1 factors as well as RxR heterodimer binding sites.
-When we analyzed the mRNA expression of the respective genes, we noticed correlated and reciprocal expression patterns to the Insulin genes (Figure 3f).
-Interestingly, the retinoic acid (RA) and steroid nuclear receptor Rxrg that forms heterodimers with the HNF steroid receptors and the major TF of the canonical Wnt signaling pathway Tcf7l2 are reciprocally expressed to the Insulin genes between E12.5-15.5.
-This suggests that RA and Wnt signaling either maintain progenitor cell populations or suppress Insulin gene expression during pancreas development.
-Interestingly, the Vitamin D receptor (Vdr) and Rxrg were predicted to directly regulate Ins2 (Figure 3f) and were shown to be implicated in insulin-resistance (Sung et al., 2012), suggesting that homo- and heterodimer formation might positively or negatively regulate the expression of the Insulin genes.
-The high expression of MODY genes (Pdx1, HNF1B, Hnf4a, and NeuroD1) during secondary transition suggests that MODY genes have an impact on endocrine lineage formation already at the pancreatic progenitor state.
-Therefore, GRNs and TF programs that are important for human pancreas development and disease can be analyzed using control and patient-derived iPSCs differentiated into pancreatic progenitors (Weedon et al., 2014).
+When we analyzed the mRNA expression of the respective genes, we noticed correlated and reciprocal expression patterns to the Insulin genes (Fig. 3f).
+Interestingly, the retinoic acid (RA) and steroid nuclear receptor Rxrg that forms heterodimers with